raventid/write-you-async-for-a-great-good/core.md

 protocol, so we can just send text to client "HTTP/1.1 200 OK\r\n\r\nHello, world!" - cat finished.
 ```

+and I think we should move from here and discuss what we can actually do.
+A classical example of how to use this cool select thing is chat server, let's try to make the simple one.

 # TODO: Enhance this section or remove it, not usefull at all